Robert Black (serial killer): Abduction trial

-On 10 August 1990, Black was tried for the abduction and sexual assault of the Stow schoolgirl.
-He was tried at the Edinburgh High Court before Lord Donald MacArthur Ross.
+On 10 August 1990, Black was tried at the Edinburgh High Court before Lord Donald MacArthur Ross for the abduction and sexual assault of the Stow schoolgirl.
 The trial lasted one day.

 In his opening statement, Kerrigan stated his client would plead guilty to all charges.
-The Lord Advocate of Scotland, Lord Fraser of Carmyllie QC then outlined the facts of the case, terming the implements found in Black's van a clear sign of premeditation, and citing a medical expert's testimony that the girl would likely have suffocated within 15 minutes had she not been rescued.
+The Lord Advocate of Scotland, Lord Fraser of Carmyllie QC, then outlined the facts of the case, terming the implements found in Black's van a clear sign of premeditation, and citing a medical expert's testimony that the girl would likely have suffocated within 15 minutes had she not been rescued.

 Testimony was given that Black drove his victim to a lay-by to sexually abuse her, then returned through the village.
 In a statement read to the court, the victim stated she "didn't know [Black] was a bad man" as Black had stared at her before bundling her into his van.

 In rebuttal, Kerrigan asserted again that the abduction had been unplanned, and that Black had intended to release the girl after assaulting her.
 He pointed out that Black freely admitted his paedophilic preferences and claimed to have successfully fought against the urge to abduct young girls prior to the incident at issue.
 He also said that Black accepted that he was a danger to children and wished to undergo treatment.

 Life imprisonment

-Prior to imposing sentence, Ross paid tribute to Herkes, whose vigilance had led to Black's arrest.
 Sentencing Black to life imprisonment for what he described as "a horrific, appalling case", Ross said he was greatly influenced by the opinion of the psychiatrists, who had concluded that Black was, and would remain, an extreme danger to children.
+Prior to imposing sentence, Ross praised David Herkes, whose vigilance had led to Black's arrest.

 In September 1990, Black announced his intention to appeal against his life sentence, but he later abandoned this.
 In November 1990, he was transferred to Peterhead Prison.